searxng/searxng/docs/admin/settings/settings_ui.rst

      url_formatting: pretty

 ``default_locale`` :
-  SearXNG interface language.
+  Zhensa interface language.
 If blank, the locale is detected by using the browser language.
-If it doesn't work, or you are deploying a language specific instance of SearXNG, a locale can be defined using an ISO language code, like ``fr``, ``en``, ``de``.
+If it doesn't work, or you are deploying a language specific instance of Zhensa, a locale can be defined using an ISO language code, like ``fr``, ``en``, ``de``.

 ``query_in_title`` :